conda/conda-build/docs/source/resources/style-guide.rst

 Format
 ======
-See the :doc:`tutorial template <tutorial-template>` for the required format.
-Provide descriptive task and subtask titles.
-Do not number headings.
+See the :doc:`tutorial template <tutorial-template>` for the format.
+Provide descriptive task and subtask titles and do not number headings.